 If there is an existing Contract or preferred Supplier and the Budget Holder requires a new supplier to supply Goods, Works or Services, the Budget Holder will be expected to explain and document any derogation from the use of any College, regional or national Contract/Framework Agreement set up to cover a specific area of purchase.
-Such evidence should be attached with the new Supplier request form duly completed and authorised.
+Such evidence should be attached with the new Supplier request form and new Supplier Data form duly completed and authorised.